Acrisel/sequent/sequent/README.rst

         | StepState.complete | stands for success or failure of task     |
         +--------------------+-------------------------------------------+

+    *delay*: seconds to wait before executing step once ts requires are available.
+Actual execution may be delayed further if resources needs to be acquired.

     *acquires*: list of tuples of resource pool and amount of resources to acquire before starting.

     *releases*: list of tuples of resources pool and amount of resources to release once completed.